Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

     ![Edit storage shelf](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/EditStorageShelf.png "[Edit storage shelf]")

 2. If desired, modify the storage shelf ID.

-    Bear in mind that you cannot modify the storage shelf ID if postings have already been made.
+    > [Info] You cannot modify the storage shelf ID if postings have already been made.

 [comment]: <> (Julian: Stimmt das so?)

 3. Select or deselect the **is primary storage shelf** checkbox as necessary to change the storage shelf setting.
+For detailed information about how to set a storage shelf as primary, see [Set a storage shelf as primary](../Operation/01_ManageWarehouse.md#set-a-storage-shelf-as-primary).

     > [Info] The *Warehouse ID* und the *Blocked storage* settings cannot be changed for already existing warehouse storage shelves.
 In this case, you have to create a new warehouse shelf with the desired settings.